trishh088/Analysis-of-Vaccination-Rates-in-California/README.md

 2. Since the state would be funding these schools they can even get compliance on reporting of vaccination records from atleast the public schools.

-3. Families in the below poverty district affected negatively meaning , the income didn’t affect their will to get their children vaccinated which could be because they go in state funded schools so they don’t have to pay for the vaccination.
+3. Families in the below poverty district affected negatively meaning, the income didn’t affect their will to get their children vaccinated which could be because they go in state funded schools so they don’t have to pay for the vaccination.

 4. Families who enrolled their children in school didn’t want to take the belief exempt as maybe since the parents are educated they know that vaccination is important.

 5. Families below poverty line preferred to get the vaccination and same is the case with enrolled students where we saw that such children had their vaccination up to date.

 6. We could see that the interaction between PctChildPoverty and Enrolled was not significant.